Digitalone1/EasyEffects-Presets/README.md

 This is my preset for [PulseEffects](https://github.com/wwmm/pulseeffects) on Linux.

 A volume **Normalizer** without Auto-Gain plugin.
 Useful if you're looking for a steady sound level in high dynamic contents like movies when you don't want to adjust volume too many times.
-It's similar to **loudness equalization** in Windows.
+It's similar to **Loudness Equalization** in Windows.

 ## How to install ##